sadmanCR7/Tic-Tac-Toe-Project/README.md

 Tic Tac Toe Game(Console & GUI Version)

-This Java project implements a classic Tic Tac Toe game for two players with both console-based and GUI-based interfaces.
-It’s designed to ensure fairness and user-friendly interactions, making it an ideal learning tool for beginners in Java programming and game development.
+This Java project implements a classic Tic Tac Toe game for two players with both console-based and GUI-based interfaces.The Project is based on MVC architecture pattern.It’s designed to ensure fairness and user-friendly interactions, making it an ideal learning tool for beginners in Java programming and game development.

 Key Features